qing10101/WilliamsBattery/README.md

 ## 🛡️ Attack Profiles Explained

-The toolkit offers three distinct strategic profiles, each combining different attack vectors with carefully tuned thread counts for optimal performance.
+The toolkit offers several distinct strategic profiles, each combining different attack vectors with carefully tuned thread counts for optimal performance.

 ### 1. Full Scale Counterstrike (The Siege)

-This profile is a comprehensive, "kitchen sink" assault designed for maximum sustained pressure across the entire technology stack.
+This profile is a comprehensive, "kitchen sink" assault designed for maximum pressure across the entire technology stack.
 It is a long-running siege meant to test long-term resilience. **Warning: This profile is extremely resource-intensive on the attacking machine.**

 -   **Strategy:** Overwhelm everything at once with a massive, but sustainable, number of concurrent threads.
--   **Includes:** All 10+ attack vectors, including DNS Amplification, TCP Fragmentation, Slowloris, and H2 Rapid Reset.
+-   **Includes:** Nearly all implemented attack vectors, from L3 volumetric floods to sophisticated L7 application-layer assaults.

 ### 2. Fast Counterstrike (The Surgical Strike)

 This profile is a short, intense burst designed for maximum impact in minimum time.
-It prioritizes the most efficient and modern attack vectors with an optimized thread count for high-impact, burst performance.
+It prioritizes the most efficient and modern attack vectors.

 -   **Strategy:** Cripple the target's services quickly and effectively.
--   **Includes:** DNS Query Flood, SYN Flood, HTTP POST Flood, and HTTP/2 Rapid Reset.
+-   **Includes:** `DNS Query Flood`, `SYN Flood`, `HTTP POST Flood`, and `HTTP/2 Rapid Reset`.

-### 3. Adaptive Counterstrike (The Smart Strike)
+### 3. Level 2 Penetrator (The Hardened Target Assault)

-This profile uses the potent "Fast Scale" vector set but adds an intelligent controller.
-It's designed for efficient, long-running tests where attacker resources are a consideration.

--   **Strategy:** Apply pressure only when the target is online, conserving resources when it's down.
--   **Includes:** The same powerful vector set as the Fast Counterstrike, managed by the adaptive controller.
+A specially designed profile to overwhelm servers with intermediate defenses like basic rate-limiting.
+It focuses on high-intensity L7 attacks and spoofed L4 floods.

+-   **Strategy:** Bypass common, simple defenses with more sophisticated techniques.
+-   **Includes:** `H2 Rapid Reset`, `Tor-routed POST and Slowloris floods`, and spoofed `SYN` and `TCP Fragmentation` attacks.

+*(Note: Other profiles like Adaptive Strike and Recon-led Strike are also available.)*

 ## 📄 `requirements.txt`